The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 - Validate every invoice for required segments — ST, BIG, N1, IT1, TDS, CTT, SE — and block transmission if any are missing

-- Cross-check BIG04 PO number, IT101 line numbers, and item IDs directly from the inbound 850 and the 856 ASN
+- Cross-check BIG04 PO number, IT101 line numbers and item IDs directly against the inbound 850 and the 856 ASN

-- Automatically recompute TDS from line data and flag discrepancies before transmission — even minor rounding differences can trigger retailer system holds
+- Recompute TDS from line data automatically and flag discrepancies before transmission

 - Confirm SE01 segment counts match the actual count in every transaction set